SkySwitch/dashbase-installation/README.md

     --version      specify a version if not nightly will be used e.g. --version=1.0.1
-    --ingress      use ingress to expose web/tables; while default is using LB --nopresto     not include presto in the dashbase deployment --nossl        nossl deployment of dashbase, this option will skip presto --exposemon    expose dashbase observibility tools: pushgateway, prometheus, grafana --valuefile    specify a custom dashbase value yaml file e.g. --valuefile=/tmp/mydashbase_values.yaml
+    --ingress      use ingress to expose web/tables; while default is using LB

+    --exposemon    expose dashbase observibility tools: pushgateway, prometheus, grafana --valuefile    specify a custom dashbase value yaml file e.g. --valuefile=/tmp/mydashbase_values.yaml